swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 1. New regex-powered algorithms over strings, bringing the standard library up to parity with scripting languages
 2. Generic `Collection` equivalents of these algorithms in terms of subsequences
-3. `protocol CustomRegexComponent`, allowing libraries to vend types that can be intermixed as components of regexes
+3. `protocol CustomMatchingRegexComponent`, allowing libraries to vend types that can be intermixed as components of regexes

 This proposal is part of a larger [regex-powered string processing initiative](https://forums.swift.org/t/declarative-string-processing-overview/52459).
 Throughout the document, we will reference the still-in-progress [`RegexProtocol`, `Regex`](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md), and [result builder DSL](https://forums.swift.org/t/pitch-regular-expression-literals/52820), but these are in flux and not formally part of this proposal.
 Further discussion of regex specifics is out of scope of this proposal and better discussed in another thread (see [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107) for links to relevant threads).